Git-with-Drew/TravelWithEase/README.md

 - Ensure SES is out of sandbox mode for production use

 **2. CORS errors in browser**
-- Verify API Gateway CORS configuration
+- Verify API Gateway CORS configuration in `backend.tf`
 - Check that frontend is making requests to correct API endpoint
 - Ensure OPTIONS method is properly configured
+- Clear browser cache and try again

 **3. Form submissions not saving**
 - Check Lambda execution role permissions